Phase: On-location filming completed

 Needed: Post-Production and computer graphics

-Our Executive Producer Cynthia Matzke joined the Algalita Marine Research Foundation expedition aboard the Research Vessel Algalita.
-She documented for Spiral Pacific this forty-seven-day journey through the Eastern Pacific Gyre to study how even into the most remote regions on the planet can't escape human imprint.
+Our Executive Producer Cynthia Matzke joined the Algalita Marine Research Foundation expedition aboard the Research Vessel Alguita.
+Her documentation for Spiral Pacific of this forty-seven-day journey through the Eastern Pacific Gyre shows that the ocean cannot escape human influence, even into the most remote regions on the planet.
 As consequence of our accelerated need for convenience, our use of plastic products and packaging has increased exponentially in the last decades.
 A gyre is an oceanic phenomenon where high-pressure systems and currents converge, creating a slow circulating mass, or vortex.
 The still, often windless conditions where things seemingly stalled out were called the doldrums by sailors.
 Human debris - primarily plastics - enter the gyre accumulation zone collecting into heavy concentrations.
 This is detrimental to humans as well as sea life.

 Plastic is photodegradable meaning it breaks down in sunlight into ever smaller pieces, eventually forming into billions of micro-particles.
 Thus, the plastics never really leave the environment completely.
 The problem?
 Plastic is petroleum based.
 The chemical makeup contains toxic compounds that resist decay.
-The issue then becomes micro plastic bits which are six times more plentiful than plankton in some regions.
+The issue then becomes microplastic bits.
+In a 1999 Pacific survey the ratio found in samples taken was microplastics outnumbered plankton 6 to 1.
+That ratio in the last twenty years has since increased exponentially.
 When consumed by smaller fish the particles uplink the toxins into the food web.
 Once ingested by sea creatures plastic kills two ways: directly and indirectly.
 In some animals, it is swallowed.
-Particles that are too large to pass, or resistant to stomach acids, block the digest track.
+Particles that are too large to pass, or resistant to stomach acids, block the digestive track.
 The result is slow death by starvation.
 For example, sea turtles perceive floating plastic bags as jellyfish - one of their major food sources - and are often ingested causing a myriad of internal issues and possible death.

 Because the debris circulates but does not depart the gyre other phenomenon can occur.
 Our researcher documented derelict fishing gear and other castoffs entangling into snarled masses of floating synthetic waste.
 These “netballs” have been observed to form habitats colonized by near-shore coastal species, alien to this open ocean environment.
 If such invasive species were introduced into the geographically remote island chain of Hawaii, which is particularly sensitive to invasive species, an abrupt ecosystem shift could produce disastrous results.